FerreroJeremy/monolingual-word-aligner/README.md

 ## Contributions

-Initially, this is a fork of [ma-sultan/monolingual-word-aligner](https://github.com/ma-sultan/monolingual-word-aligner), the aligner presented in [(Sultan et al., 2015)](http://www.aclweb.org/anthology/S15-2027) that has been very successful in [SemEval STS (Semantic Textual Similarity) Task](https://aclweb.org/anthology/S/S16/S16-1081.pdf) in recent years.
+Initially, this is a fork of [ma-sultan/monolingual-word-aligner](https://github.com/ma-sultan/monolingual-word-aligner), the aligner presented in [(Sultan et al., 2015)](https://github.com/FerreroJeremy/monolingual-word-aligner/blob/master/docs/DLS%40CU-%20Sentence%20Similarity%20from%20Word%20Alignment%20and%20Semantic%20Vector%20Composition.pdf) that has been very successful in [SemEval STS (Semantic Textual Similarity) Task](https://github.com/FerreroJeremy/monolingual-word-aligner/blob/master/docs/SemEval-2016%20Task%201-%20Semantic%20Textual%20Similarity%2C%20Monolingual%20and%20Cross-Lingual%20Evaluation.pdf) in recent years.

-But in 2016 the team UWB [(Brychcin and Svoboda, 2016)](https://www.aclweb.org/anthology/S/S16/S16-1089.pdf) improves the aligner.
-They introduce the IDF weight in the initial distance Jaccard formula but without distributing the new source code.
+But in 2016 the team UWB [(Brychcin and Svoboda, 2016)](https://github.com/FerreroJeremy/monolingual-word-aligner/blob/master/docs/UWB%20at%20SemEval-2016%20Task%201-%20Semantic%20Textual%20Similarity%20using%20Lexical%2C%20Syntactic%2C%20and%20Semantic%20Information.pdf) improves the aligner.
+They introduce the consideration of IDF weighting in the Jaccard distance formula but without distributing the new source code.
 This repository is an implementation of this improvement.

+In the <i>docs/</i> directory, you can find the papers cited above.

-In the <i>semeval_data/</i> directory, you can find all the necessary data to repeat the tests yourself.
+In the <i>semeval_data/</i> directory, you can find all the necessary data to repeat the tests by yourself.
 There are two sets of data, called <i>news</i> and <i>multisource</i>.
-You can verify the correlation between the output of the aligner and the gold standard of the evaluation with the correlation perl script as follow :
+You can verify the correlation between the output of the aligner and the related gold standard file with the correlation Perl script as follow:

 ```
 ./correlation.pl  STS.gs.XXX.txt  your_output.txt